Step by step...

 I started by making the meringue.
-First things first, weigh your egg whites.
-I used 180g egg white, this is approximately 6 large eggs.
-If you’re left with egg yolks, check out some ways to use it up here.
-Or you can now buy egg white on it’s own in a carton from Two Chicks.
-I set it whisking in my mixer along with 1 tsp cream of tartar until stiff peaks formed – you know this has happened when you can tip the bowl upside down without it falling out.
+If you're left with egg yolks, check out some ways to use it up here.
+Or you can now buy egg white on it's own in a carton from Two Chicks.
+I set it whisking in my mixer along with cream of tartar until stiff peaks formed - you know this has happened when you can tip the bowl upside down without it falling out.

-The reason you weigh the egg whites is so your can double the weight of your sugar.
-I used 180g caster sugar and 180g light brown soft sugar.
-I added 90g of each sugar into the mixer after the stiff peaks had formed and while it was still mixing.
-I also added 2 tsp ground ginger.
+Then I added half of the sugars into the mixer after the stiff peaks had formed and while it was still mixing, and I also added ground ginger.

 I then folded the remaining sugar into the meringue using a spatula.

-I arranged the meringue into a circular shape on a lined baking tray.
-I made it flat in the center and more textured around the edges.
+I arranged the meringue into a circular shape on a lined baking tray, making it flat in the centre and more textured around the edges.

-I whipped up 300ml double cream and spread it in the middle.
-I sprinkled over 3 crushed up ginger nut biscuits.
+I whipped up double cream and spread it in the middle of the pavlova and I sprinkled over crushed up ginger nut biscuits.

-How’s that for a showstopper?!
-I was so pleased with how it turned out and the final look after decorating.
+How's that for a showstopper?!
+I was so pleased with how the Orange & Gingerbread Pavlova turned out and the final look after decorating.

-The pavlova is best eaten straight away and I had some friends round who were happy to help!
+The Orange & Gingerbread Pavlova is best eaten straight away and I had some friends round who were happy to help!
 The meringue is sweet and spicy, the orange is juicy and fresh, and the chocolate and biscuits add texture amongst the soft cream.
 It really is a heavenly dessert.
-Happy Christmas everyone!

 Orange & Gingerbread Pavlova